 If your house was constructed in the last ten years or so, it likely has well-sealed ductwork.
 However, if you reside in an older house, 10 – 40% of your cooling spend is lost through gaps inside the duct joints.
 This cold air is wasted as the ducts run through a basement, crawl space, or attic.
 It may be a difficult do-it-yourself job to do effectively because it takes a pro to test for leaks after and before the repairs.
 If you are game for sealing the ducts on your own, assess your ductwork for splits, cracks, or bad connections and feel for any escaping air as the system is on.
 After sealing all leaks, keep the ducts cold by insulating them using R-6 or greater fibreglass duct wrap if they run through a warm attic.

 Around 30% of unwanted heat will come through the windows.
 Putting tinted window film, insulating curtains, or shades on west- and south-facing windows may save you up to 7%, or $45 per year on cooling expenses.
 The blend of trees and shades may reduce indoor temperatures by 20℉ on a warm day.
 Insulating curtains save even more on both cooling and heating expenses.

-For more smart ways to save energy and cut air conditioning costs contact the air conditioning systems company Classic Air Conditioning, New Braunfels today!
+For more smart ways to save energy and cut air conditioning costs contact the air conditioning systems company Classic Air Conditioning, Boerne today!